-W. RULE 23 Preemption of Texas Marital Property Law
+T. RULE 20 Federal Preemption of Texas Marital Property Law

-Federal law sometimes preempts Texas marital property law.49 In those circumstances, the federal law must be consulted to determine the rights of spouses in the property in question.
+Federal law sometimes preempts Texas marital property law.
+In those circumstances, the federal law must be consulted to determine the rights of spouses in the property in question.
+There are number of assets that have been held not to be subject to Texas' community property rules due to preemption.54 See Section III.N, O & O below.